chienshyong/artificially-intelligent/README.md

 # Cyberbullying Detection with ELECTRA

-This project fine-tunes Google's ELECTRA model to detect cyberbullying types in tweets, using a dataset from [Kaggle](https://www.kaggle.com/datasets/andrewmvd/cyberbullying-classification).
+This project fine-tunes Google's ELECTRA model to detect cyberbullying types in tweets.

 ## Classes
 - Age